Lukaku scores four goals on first appearance for Inter

-Romelu Lukaku marked his first appearance in an Inter shirt by scoring four times in his new side's emphatic win against Virtus Bergamo.

-The Belgium international completed his protracted move from Manchester United on Thursday in a reported €80million (£73m) deal, ending weeks of speculation.
+The Belgium international completed his protracted move from Manchester United in a reported €80million (£73m) deal, ending weeks of speculation.

-He did not feature at all for United during their pre-season campaign and was left out of Inter's squad for Saturday's friendly with Valencia.
+He did not feature at all for United during its pre-season campaign and was left out of Inter's squad for Sunday's friendly with Valencia.

-However, he was part of a much-changed side that took to the field for a low-intensity encounter against Serie D minnows Bergamo on Sunday.
+However, he was part of a much-changed side that took to the field for a low-intensity encounter against Serie D minnow Bergamo.

 Handed the number nine jersey, previously warn by Mauro Icardi, Lukaku made a good first impression as he netted half of Inter's goals in an 8-0 thrashing.